 The family of Portugal Laurel comprises of Prunus Lusitanica “Angustifolia”, Prunus Lusitanica “Variegata”, Prunus Lusitanica “Azorica”.
 And Prunus Lusitanica “Angustifolia” is more common than others.

 PRUNUS LUSITANICA “MYRTIFOLIA” (ALSO KNOWN AS PRUNUS LUSITANICA “ANGUSTIFOLIA” OR “PYRAMIDALIS”)

 ‘Myrtifolia’ has a smaller, darker leaf than the species, Prunus lusitanica, with redder stems.
 It also has a neater, tidier more elegant growth habit.
 Myrtifolia is sometimes called Angustifolia or Pyramidalis and is excellent for hedging or topiary.
-Its smaller leaves give it a similar appearance to Bay Laurel but it is much hardier withstanding temperatures of -23oC.
-Commercially, it is now more widely grown than the ordinary Portuguese Laurel as it is more popular as a hedging plant.
-Ultimate this Portuguese Laurel height 5m (15ft) tall if left untrimmed.
+It smaller leaves give it a similar appearance to Bay Laurel but it is much hardier withstanding temperatures of -23oC.
+Commercially, it is now more widely grown than the ordinary Portugal Laurel as it is more popular as a hedging plant.
+Ultimate height 5m (15ft) tall if left untrimmed.

 PRUNUS LUSITANICA ‘VARIEGATA’

 Prunus lusitanica ‘Variegata’ has dark green leaves with a narrow white margin around the edge of the leaf.
 Slightly slower growing than the other varieties of Prunus lusitanica and more difficult to find commercially available especially in larger sizes.
 Ultimate height if left untrimmed 5m (15ft).